jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 could do to help improve cyber resilience.
 Amy Hogan\-Burney
-General Manager, Associate General Counsel, Cybersecurity Policy \& Protection15
+General Manager, Associate General Counsel, Cybersecurity Policy \& Protection

+15
  Microsoft Digital Defense Report 2023
 Chapter 2 The State of Cybercrime
 How the threat
 landscape is evolving
 The cyber threat landscape is continuing to evolve toward more effective and